howardc64/mtkHUmrftools/README.md

 User changing boot logo changed only first copy on my 1024*600 HU
 Pixel format appears to be 32bit RGBA (or BGRA, didn’t check RGB order).
 A=0xFF
 Blocks of 0s between 2 images
-0 padding after 2nd image to the end
+0 padding after 2nd image to the end few files starts are lower address than 5E00h, see V.2.2.0 in MRF spec in 200h section.

 binxelview settings to view images